Soumyabrata/MODIS-cloud-mask/README.md

 ![alt text](https://github.com/Soumyabrata/MODIS-cloud-mask/blob/master/figs/cloudmask-result.png "cloud mask analysis")

 ## Code Organization
 The codes are written in python.
+Thanks to <a href="https://www.linkedin.com/in/joseph-lemaitre-93a74412b/">Joseph Lemaitre</a> for providing the scripts to process MODIS multi bands images.

 ### Dataset
 The required dataset are present in this repository.
 The cloud mask data from MODIS satellite image are present in the folder `cloud_mask`, the combined cloud mask and cloud coverage data are present in the folder `cmask_coverage_result`, and the daywise cloud coverage data from sky cameras are present in the folder `coverage_data`.